draios/kubernetes-sysdig-metrics-apiserver/README.md

 # Kubernetes Custom Metrics Adapter for Sysdig

-> :warning: This project is currently unmaintained.
-Sysdig Monitor now [exports metrics](https://docs.sysdig.com/en/configure-sysdig-with-grafana.html) in Prometheus format that can be consumed by the [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter/) if you want to create a [Horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+> :warning: This project is currently maintained only until September 2021.

 [![Build status][1]][2]